kriansa/fuel-less/README.md

 # lesscss package

-This is a lesscss package using its php implementation (lessphp by leafo).
+This is a simple LESS package using its PHP implementation (lessphp by @leafo).

+LESS extends CSS with dynamic behavior such as variables, mixins, operations and functions.

 More about lesscss: http://lesscss.org/